pittmanriley/themarket/README.md

 Major features:
 - Search page that enables users to sort items based on specific words or categories
-- Chat between users
+- Chat between users interested in buying/selling an item
-- Customizeable profile page
+- Customizable profile page
 - Post page that allows a user to upload up to 5 images